qgis/QGIS-Documentation/source/docs/training_manual/online_resources/wms.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

 #.
-Hide all other WMS layers to prevent them rendering unnecessarily in the
+Hide all other WMS layers to prevent them from rendering unnecessarily in
-   background.
+   the background.
 #.
 Add the "OGC" WMS server at this URL: ``http://ogc.gbif.org:80/wms``
 #.
 Add the :guilabel:`bluemarble` layer.